argeualcantara/api-management/README.md

-# API Management System
+# API Manager

-The API Management System is a robust platform that allows users to manage APIs effectively, including authentication, authorization, and access control.
+The API Manager is a robust platform that allows users to manage APIs effectively, including authentication, authorization, and access control.
 This system provides a centralized interface for API management, making it easier for developers to monitor, secure, and control access to their APIs.

 ## Features